adrian-1990/CI-project-2-JavaScript/README.md

 ![mobile layout](https://user-images.githubusercontent.com/79532281/155029459-fad4ee59-2677-484a-9572-927fdf2822f1.png)

 * As I neared completion of my project I was not happy with how the site looked on a mobile device so I decided to create a game rules button and change the image to a title.
-This reduced the amount of elements appearing on the screen and gives the site a cleaner look.
+This reduced the amount of elements appearing on the screen and gives the site a cleaner look when viewed on desktop and mobile.
 Below is my final layout design

 * **Game Layout**